| LOVE:

 However, they will become part of the equation somewhere sooner or later and

-will need to be balanced out with all the numerous
+will need to be balanced out with all the numerous other gives and takes.

-Some relationships become so comfortable in their mutual-reciprocal benefits
+Some relationships become so comfortable in their mutual-reciprocal benefits,

 that costs and prices become forgotten and much can become taken for granted.